Nevada Gaming Commission: Popular culture

 In the 1995 film Casino, the Commission denies a gaming license to Sam Rothstein, a character based on Frank Rosenthal and portrayed by Robert De Niro.
-In actual history the chairman of the Commission at this time was future senator Harry Reid.
+In actual history the chair of the Commission at this time was future senator Harry Reid.

 In the 2001 film Ocean's Eleven the NGC has a (fictitious) regulation that requires casinos to hold in reserve enough cash to cover every chip in play on their floor.
 In the film, Matt Damon plays a character who passes himself off as an NGC agent.